 The shift from elite politics to mass politics characterizes the modern world.
 From 1950 to 2021, the number of countries classified as closed autocracies decreased from 104 to 28, while the number of democratic countries increased from 25 to 89 (Herre et al., 2022).
 As democratization has swept the world, hundreds of millions of people who once lived under authoritarian regimes have obtained greater freedom and shared opportunities.
-In almost all these transitions, anti-government mass protests have played a critical role in facilitating change-tens of thousands of people have been mobilized into peaceful marches and violent confrontations, expressing their dissatisfaction with incumbent regimes and their distorted policies.
-Even if such protests do not directly lead to the collapse of a regime, protesters speaking out about political corruption, economic inequality, and social injustice can expose the lack of reckoning of its dark reign and signal that it may not be in power for long.
+In almost all these transitions, anti-government mass protests have played a critical role in facilitating changes-tens of thousands of people have been mobilized into peaceful marches and violent confrontations, expressing their dissatisfaction with incumbent regimes and their policies.
+Even if such protests do not directly lead to the collapse of a regime, protestors speaking out against political corruption, economic inequality, and social injustice can uncover the regime's previously unaccounted-for dark reign and signal that it may not be in power for long.

 In this study, we argue that anti-government mass protests in transitional democracies expose the incumbent regime's collusive past, signal regime instability, and prompt firms connected to the incumbent regime to hedge against the associated transitional risks.
 Political economy researchers have observed that democratic transitions pose a dilemma to politically connected firms.
-Transitional democracies often retain some authoritarian features, such as deeply intertwined political-business relationships, and therefore adopting a relational posture toward the government is an essential strategy for firms seeking competitive advantages (Peng and Luo, 2000; Leuz and Oberholzergee, 2006; Sun, Mellahi, and Wright, 2012; Jia, 2014).
+Transitional democracies often retain some authoritarian features, such as deeply intertwined political-business relationships: therefore, adopting a relational posture toward the government is an essential strategy for firms seeking competitive advantages (Peng and Luo, 2000; Leuz and Oberholzergee, 2006; Sun, Mellahi, and Wright, 2012).
 However, the benefits of such political embeddedness can become a liability once democratization has eroded the power and authority of the old government.
 After a regime change, politically connected firms can suffer rapid drops in their stock returns (Fisman, 2001; Acemoglu, Hassan, and Tahoun, 2018), a decline in their long-term performance (Leuz and Oberholzergee, 2006), a reduction in market opportunities (Siegel, 2007), and even looting (Darendeli and Hill, 2016).
 Faced with these high stakes, firms may monitor the signals of transitional risk and hedge against it before the government to which they are tied loses power.
-Doing so is important because the process of democratic transition does not always go smoothly and may experience setbacks.
-This in turn can present an intricate challenge to firms: on the one hand, the former authoritarian regime may retain some influence and could potentially regain dominance; on the other hand, the rising opposition party may consolidate power amid the incomplete transition by prosecuting firms connected to the former regime.
-Recent studies have found that politically connected firms do not fare equally well during democratic transitions, with some suffering severe losses while others survive relatively unscathed (Darendeli and Hill, 2016).
+Doing so is important because the process of democratic transition does not always go smoothly and may experience setbacks, which can present an intricate challenge to firms: On the one hand, the former authoritarian regime may retain some influence and could potentially regain dominance; on the other hand, the rising opposition party may consolidate power amid the incomplete transition by prosecuting firms connected to the former regime.
+Recent studies have found that politically connected firms do not fare equally well during democratic transitions, as some suffer severe losses while others survive relatively unscathed (Darendeli and Hill, 2016).
 Thus, it is important to investigate the strategies that firms adopt before regime turnover to hedge against the risk of political connections.